Our legal team are up-to-date with legal developments and understand their relevance to you.

 In summary, you as an employer have the right to make decisions and take certain actions in relation to any employee as long as it is for a valid reason.
 If the employee brings an adverse action claim against you, you must be able to prove that the manager(s) did not take the action for the reason alleged.
 Because there are several circumstances in which a court will rule that you haven’t met the burden of proof, it is essential that you take certain precautions whenever you make a decision, or take an action in relation to an employee or their rights as a whole which may be construed as being adverse.

-At South Geldard Lawyers we have diverse experience and expertise in modern employment law.
+At South Geldard Lawyers on Rockhampton, we have diverse experience and expertise in modern employment law.
 To learn more about how we can help if an employee has made an adverse action claim against your business, contact us today on (07) 4936 9100.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.